Pink (singer): Early life and family

 Alecia Beth Moore was born on September 8, 1979, in Doylestown, Pennsylvania, to emergency room nurse Judith Moore (née Kugel) and insurance salesman James Moore.
 She has described herself as an "Irish-German-Lithuanian Jew", and her mother is Jewish.
 Although a healthy baby, she developed asthma that plagued her through her early years.
 When Pink was a toddler, her parents began having marital problems; they divorced before she was 10.

-Pink was trained as a competitive gymnast between the ages 4 and 12.
+Pink trained as a competitive gymnast between the ages 4 and 12.
 She attended Central Bucks High School West.
 In high school, Pink joined her first band, Middleground, but it disbanded upon losing a Battle of the Bands competition.
 As a teenager, she wrote lyrics as an outlet for her feelings, and her mother commented, "Her initial writings were always very introspective.
 Some of it was very black, and very deep, almost worrisome."

 Pink began performing in Philadelphia clubs when she was about 14 years old.
 She adopted her nickname "Pink" as her stage name around this time.
 She has given different explanations about how she came to be given that nickname, which she has had since she was a child.
 At 14, she was convinced to audition to become a member of the all-female group Basic Instinct, and earned a spot in the lineup.
 Ultimately, the group disbanded without releasing any material.